-Gulden has an MSc in International Political Economy from the London School of Economics and Political Science, and a BA (first class hns) from International Studies at Ankara University.
+Gulden has an MSc in International Political Economy from the London School of Economics and Political Science, and a BA (with first class honours)in International Studies from Ankara University.

-She is a member of several national and international technical advisory committees including the South Africa National Advisory Group on Immunisation (NAGI), the WHO-Afro Regional Immunisation Technical Advisory Group (RITAG), the WHO Geneva Steering Committee on Country-Led Assessment for Prioritisation on Immunisation (CAPACITI) and the Technical Working Group on the Cost-effectiveness and Budget Impact of COVID-19 vaccines for the South African Ministerial Advisory Committee on COVID-19 vaccines.
+Ijeoma is a member of several national and international technical advisory committees, including the South Africa National Advisory Group on Immunisation (NAGI), the WHO-Afro Regional Immunisation Technical Advisory Group (RITAG), the WHO Geneva Steering Committee on Country-Led Assessment for Prioritisation on Immunisation (CAPACITI), and the Technical Working Group on the Cost-effectiveness and Budget Impact of COVID-19 vaccines for the South African Ministerial Advisory Committee on COVID-19 vaccines.

-Adetola is a health policy and systems consultant with years of experience across different states in Nigeria.
+Adetola is a health policy and systems consultant with substantial experience across different states in Nigeria.
 She is passionate about evidence-based health policies and service delivery models.
-She has worked in quality improvement for maternal and neonatal health, maternal healthcare research, capacity building for program officers in health MDAs and more recently, in expanding routine immunization coverage in security-compromised areas in Borno, Nigeria.
+Previously, she worked in quality improvement for maternal and neonatal health, maternal healthcare research, and capacity building for programme officers in health MDAs.
+More recently, she has focused on expanding routine immunisation coverage in security-compromised areas in Borno, Nigeria.

-Aduragbemi is a health policy and health economics researcher at LSE Health, London School of Economics and Political Science, United Kingdom and Senior Research Fellow at the Centre for Reproductive Health Research and Innovation, Lagos, Nigeria.
-His specific areas of research interest are on cost-effectiveness and quality of maternal and reproductive health care in low- and middle-income countries.
+Aduragbemi is a health policy and health economics researcher at LSE Health, London School of Economics and Political Science, UK, and Senior Research Fellow at the Centre for Reproductive Health Research and Innovation, Nigeria.
+His specific areas of research interest are cost-effectiveness and quality of maternal and reproductive health care in low- and middle-income countries.

-Aduragbemi obtained his degree in medicine and surgery from Lagos State University, Nigeria and completed his postgraduate training as part of the double-degree awarding Erasmus Mundus Europubhealth programme, during which he was awarded his Master of Public Health with distinction at the University of Sheffield, United Kingdom and a second Master of Health policy and Programme Management, at Ecole des Hautes Etudes en Santé Publique, Rennes, France.
-Aduragbemi subsequently completed his Ph.D. at the Liverpool School of Tropical Medicine during which he pioneered the application of the social return on investment methodology to assess the value for money of a maternal health intervention in Kenya.
+Aduragbemi obtained his degree in medicine and surgery from Lagos State University, Nigeria and completed his postgraduate training as part of the double degree-awarding Erasmus Mundus Europubhealth programme.
+Through this progrmame, heobtained d his MPH (with distinction) from the University of Sheffield, United Kingdom, and a second Masters Health policy and Programme Management from the Ecole des Hautes Etudes en Santé Publique, France.
+Aduragbemi subsequently completed his PhD at the Liverpool School of Tropical Medicine, during which he pioneered the application of the social return on investment methodology to assess the value for money of a maternal health intervention in Kenya.

-Nura has a PhD in Accounting & Finance and is a fellow of the Institute of Chartered Accountants of Nigeria (ICAN).
+Nura has a PhD in accounting and finance and is a fellow of the Institute of Chartered Accountants of Nigeria (ICAN).
 He has attended trainings in the USA, Europe and many African countries.

-Adesoji is a Health Economist with over a decade of working experience in the Nigerian health sector, including 7 years as a development consultant and Value for Money specialist.
-He has provided technical and advisory support to the Government of Nigeria at the Local, State and National level in the areas of healthcare policy and planning.
+Adesoji is a health economist with over a decade of experience within the Nigerian health sector, including seven years as a development consultant and Value for Money specialist.
+He has provided technical and advisory support to the Government of Nigeria at ocal, state and national levels in the areas of healthcare policy and planning.

-Adesoji is a graduate of Medicine and Surgery from University of Ilorin, Nigeria, with a MPH and MSc in Public Health and Health Economics (Economic Evaluation for Health Technology Assessment) from University of Lagos, Nigeria and University of York, United Kingdom respectively.
+Adesoji is a graduate of Medicine and Surgery from the University of Ilorin, Nigeria.
+He holds a MPH and a MSc in Public Health and Health Economics (Economic Evaluation for Health Technology Assessment) from the University of Lagos, Nigeria and University of York, United Kingdom, respectively.

-Jenna has 10 years experience working across sectors in international development programme management, value for money and monitoring & evaluation.
-She has supported a number of development programmes to monitor results and value for money including maternal health programmes in Northern Nigeria and governance and accountability programmes.
-She has undertaken capacity building initiatives with the Nigerian Government including designing a student information management system for Health Training Institutions, setting up a Community of Practice with the National & State Bureau of Statistics and has undertaken an assessment of the child protection information management system in 3 Nigerian States and at the federal level.
+Jenna has 10 years of experience working across sectors in international development programme management, value for money and monitoring and evaluation.
+She has supported a number of development programmes to monitor results and value for money, including maternal health programmes in Northern Nigeria and governance and accountability programmes.
+She has undertaken capacity building initiatives with the Nigerian Government, including designing a student information management system for Health Training Institutions and setting up a Community of Practice with the National and State Bureau of Statistics.
+Shehas also undertaken an assessment of the child protection information management system in three Nigerian states and at the federal level.

 Jenna holds a BA in Social Anthropology from the University of Sussex and an MA in International Studies from the University of Sydney.
 She is currently undertaking an ESRC-funded Masters in Social Research and PhD research in the prevention of child trafficking in Nigeria at the University of Hull.

-Temitope holds a bachelor degree in Dental Surgery from the University of Lagos and certifications in Monitoring and Evaluation from the USAID Measure Evaluation online program.
-He has completed a Masters in Public Health at the University of Roehampton, London.
-He is a District Health Information Systems 2 Level 1 graduate from the DHIS2 Academy, Health Information Systems Program Nigeria and University of Oslo.
+Temitope holds a bachelor’s degree in Dental Surgery from the University of Lagos and certifications in Monitoring and Evaluation from the USAID Measure Evaluation online program.
+He has also completed a master’s degree in Public Health from the University of Roehampton, London.
+He is a District Health Information Systems 2, Level 1 graduate from the DHIS2 Academy, Health Information Systems Program Nigeria and the University of Oslo.